-This month has been special for Burna Boy
+This month has been special for Burna Boy and his team.

 On November 18, NPR released the video recording of Burna Boy’s intimate (read self-absorbed) tiny desk concert performance.
 The liner notes hinted at some distaste for how Burna Boy shunned the participatory, lively, even comic vibe, these acoustic sessions expect from their performers.
 Burna was all business as usual, singing his lungs out and then he was out.